genterist/openMRS-Security/Capstone/FINAL.md

 + Page location : http://localhost:8081/openmrs-standalone/login.htm
 + Attack type : Session hijacking
-+ Attack value : the JSESSIONID value of a user's session This attack will try to swith the sessions between a clerk with limitted privilege and an administrator.
++ Attack value : the JSESSIONID value of a user's session This attack will try to swith the sessions between a clerk with limited privilege and an administrator.
 Action is simple and based on modification of http header value.

 ### * Precondition
 1. A local computer with administrator privilege
 2. Java JRE installed
-3. OpenMRS Standalone Version 2.6.0 downloaded and unziped
+3. OpenMRS Standalone Version 2.6.0 downloaded and unzipped
 4. OWASP ZAP Version 2.6.0 downloaded and installed

 ### * Dependencies